sceckert/lab-notes/week6-lab.md

 - To substitute IN THE FILE, add an extra `''` and `-i` flag: `sed -i '' 's/day/night/' 24hr.txt`
 - THIS IS A DANGEROUS Command
 	- better: print this into a new file called "night.txt" `sed 's/night/day/' 24hr.txt >> night.txt`

-You can string scripts together to create programs to execute multi-line scripts
+- You can string scripts together to create programs to execute multi-line scripts
-Example:
+	- Example:
--replace every line "Moby Dick" with "pumpkin" and pump it into a new file:
+	-r eplace every line "Moby Dick" with "pumpkin" and pump it into a new file:
 `sed 's/whale/pumpkin/g' pg2701.txt >> mobydick.txt`
 	- the `g` makes this a global command, rather than just the first instance in the line

 ## Assignments
 ### Assignment 1